 When someone is a musician, they learn to be a player -- they learn to be a performer -- they learn to be a technician of the instrument -- so they CAN be a player, so they CAN be a performer, and be them WELL.

-These aspects of musicianship are inextricably woven together and inseparable.
+Those who truly understand what being a musician means know that these aspects of musicianship are inextricably woven together and inseparable.

 Some beautiful pipe organs have no one to maintain them or bring them back to life -- and no one to play them.

 To dismantle these instruments merely for lack of maintenance, reduce them to pieces, and then drop those same pieces as useless trash out a second floor window into an alley dumpster is nothing less than a crime against music -- a crime which, sadly, has been committed more than once in the organ world and has, among other things, resulted in the disappearance of many beautiful and carefully crafted instruments, some of which were of historic importance and of very substantial size.